magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 them, I only took them.’
 So we ask a third monk to adjudicate.
 How should he decide?
 He would have to ask the offending monk to appear before the convened Saṅgha.
 ‘Yes, I took it, but I didn’t steal it.’
-Or in regard to other rules, such as or offences: ‘Yes, I did it, but I didn’t have intention.’
+Or in regard to other rules, such as *pārājika* or *saṅghādisesa* offences:
+‘Yes, I did it, but I didn’t have intention.’
 How can you believe that?
 It’s tricky.
 If you can’t believe it, all you can do is leave the onus with the doer, it rests on him.

 But you should know that we can’t hide the things that arise in our minds.
 You can’t cover them up, either the wrongs or the good actions.